 IV.
 INITIATING A COMPLAINT

-Upon the filing of a sexual misconduct complaint, the Title IX Coordinator will review the allegations and determine the necessity and scope of any interim measures to prevent further acts of harassment, misconduct, or retaliation and to provide a safe educational and work environment.
-The range of interim measures may include, but not be limited to:
+Upon the filing of a sexual misconduct complaint, the Title IX Coordinator will review the allegations and determine the necessity and scope of any supportive measures to prevent further acts of harassment, misconduct, or retaliation and to provide a safe educational and work environment.
+The range of supportive measures may include, but not be limited to:

 - Adjusting the complainant’s or respondent’s work schedule, assignment, or location for University employment.